Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Nepal Holiday: Luxury Travelers

 Accommodation: Luxury hotels or resorts in Nepal range from NPR 8,000–25,000+ ($65–$200+) per night.
-Five-star properties, such as those in Kathmandu, Pokhara, or resorts in national parks, will be at the higher end of the range.
+Five-star properties, such as those in Kathmandu, Pokhara, or resorts in national parks, will, as you can expect, be at the higher end of the range.

 Food: Meals at upscale restaurants will cost around NPR 1,500–3,000 ($12–$25) per meal, especially if you’re dining in high-end hotels or restaurants during your Nepal holiday.